United Window Reviews | Are United Windows Any Good

 Connie - Homeowner - from 2022

-Connie, I personally would not use United windows in my own home, I don’t think its a very good brand of windows.
+Connie, I personally would not use United in my own home, I don’t think its a very good brand myself.
 Wincore is equivalent to a Simonton window — a solid mid range window.
-Of the windows you mentioned, the ProVia Endure is the window series I would recommend.
+Of the windows you mentioned, the ProVia Endure is the series I would recommend.
 A very good window, and one that should hold up much better than the other options mentioned.
 I believe the energy efficiency numbers bear this out.

 I would also say to get a bid from an Ideal window dealer.
 They make a very good window in the Majestic or Platinum 3000 series, and often at pretty darn competitive pricing.